VOTING IN TEXAS

 CHECKING THE FACTS

-Politifact: "A project of the Tampa Bay Times, this site uses scorecards, factsheets, and articles to review claims made by candidates (the Truth-O-Meter) and attacks from opponents (the Attack File)."
+Politifact: "A project of the St. Petersburg Times and CQ (Congressional Quarterly), this site uses scorecards, factsheets, and articles to review claims made by candidates (the Truth-O-Meter) and attacks from opponents (the Attack File)."

 Snopes.com: "The definitive Internet reference source for urban legends, folklore, myths, rumors, and misinformation."